- Position: Associate Professor

 - Office Location: Building 50, Room 144

-Dr. Erin Stone, assistant professor of Latin American history and director of Early American Studies Master’s Program, teaches Latin American and Indigenous history.
+Dr. Erin Stone, associate professor of Latin American history and director of Early American Studies Master’s Program, teaches Latin American and Indigenous history.

 A summer trip to Lima and Cuzco, Peru, gave Stone the window of opportunity to explore indigenous architecture and artifacts, but most importantly, the experience inspired her to pursue graduate studies in Latin American history.